inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 # Creating custom code and views

-_Introduced in InvenioRDM v11_
+*Introduced in InvenioRDM v11*

 To extend your instance with your own custom code and views, you can use the predefined “site” folder in your instance.
 The site folder works just like any other installed package.
 This means that you no longer need to develop and publish a separate package to add custom views and functionality to your instance.

+Example of customizations could be the creation of new Python modules or utilities, new views (including Jinja templates) or REST APIs, new UI components and JavaScript code.

-Let's go through an example of making a new view in our instance:
+Let's go through an example of making a new view with some JavaScript files in our instance.

 ## Enable the site folder